eclipse/elk/docs/content/documentation/contributors/buildingelk.md

 ## Running Unit Tests

 {{% note title="A Quick Warning" mode="warning" %}}
-The unit tests currently seem to work only with Java 8 and 12.
+Due to some tycho/surefire issue the unit tests cannot be executed with Java 9 and 10.
 {{% /note %}}

 The unit tests require our [models repository](https://github.com/eclipse/elk-models) to be checked out as well.
 If it is, the following command line will run the tests: